maros/Zway-BaseModule/README.md

 ## parseTime

-Parses a string in the format HH:MM and returns a Date object (current day)
+Parses a string in the format HH:MM and returns a Date object fot the current day

 ## checkPeriod

-Expects two time strings (HH:MM) marking a period, and calculates if the period is currently active.
+Expects two time strings (HH:MM) marking a period, and calculates if the period is currently matching.

 # Configuration